 As a general rule, faculty and staff should not be recording conversations by quoting those persons who made the comments.
-Quotations and the name of the person quoted are released under the Act unless they meet one of its specific exemptions.
+Quotations and the name of the person quoted are not released under the Act unless they meet one of its specific exemptions.

 For example, minutes of meetings should not record every discussion as verbatim.
 In most cases a concise and objective statement explaining the discussion topic and the decision reached is more than adequate.
 Don't quote people unless they want their point "on the record" or if you need it to be on the record.